elisee/nuclearnode/README.md

  * Start up a [redis](http://redis.io/download) server to store session data
  * Run ``npm install`` to install all dependencies
  * Run ``npm run nodemon`` to start a development server that will watch for file changes

+## License

+Do [whatever you want](http://www.wtfpl.net/) with this template, it's just boilerplate & I'm happy to share it.
+No credits or anything required.

+If you improve on it, feel free to [submit pull requests](https://bitbucket.org/sparklinlabs/nuclearnode/).
+If you use it, feel free to [let me know](https://twitter.com/elisee).